dineshsdevarajan/dineshsdevarajan.github.io/aboutme.md

 subtitle: A short bio
 ---

 I am Dinesh Sundaravadivelu Devarajan, a Ph.D. student in the Department of Chemical Engineering at Texas Tech University.
-I utilize molecular simulation tools to investigate the molecular behavior of various complex materials such as colloidal suspensions, polymer melts, and cross-linked epoxy systems.
+I employ molecular simulation techniques to investigate the molecular behavior of various complex materials such as colloidal suspensions, polymer melts, and cross-linked epoxy systems.

 ### Education